6.2 Net Promoter Score (NPS) Survey

 • Selection-timing bias Sending the NPS survey shortly after a positive event (a successful onboarding, a closed support ticket, a new release) inflates the score; sending after a negative event deflates it.
 Pick a consistent trigger (e.g., 30 days after first paid month) and stick to it so scores are comparable over time.

-• Sample composition bias Non-respondents are not represented.
-The customers most likely to respond are usually your strongest promoters and most active detractors; passives skip surveys.
-The headline NPS over-weights the loud edges.
-Track response rate alongside the score, and check for systematic gaps (e.g., enterprise tier 50% response, free tier 5%).
+• Sample composition bias The customers who do not respond are not represented in the score.
+The ones most likely to answer are usually your strongest promoters and your most frustrated detractors; passives tend to skip surveys, so the headline score over-represents the two extremes.
+Track the response rate alongside the score, and check for systematic gaps (for example, 50% response from your enterprise tier but 5% from your free tier).

 • Cultural-scoring bias Cultures vary in their willingness to use the high end of the 0–10 scale.
 Western European and Japanese respondents systematically rate lower than US respondents on identical experiences; some Asian markets cluster around the middle.
 Compare segments only within consistent geographic groupings, and use change-over-time within a region rather than absolute scores across regions.